A Simplified Proof for the Edge-Density of 4-Planar Graphs: Proof of

 \begin{proposition} A face $f \in P(\Gamma)$ with $ v(f) = 2$ is a 2-triangle. \end{proposition} \begin{proof} Let $f$ be a face with vertices $v_1,v_2$ and assume that $\vert f \vert \ge 4$.
 As in the proof above, we can add the planar edge $v_1v_2$ if not present on the boundary of $f$ and therefore assume its existence.
 Let $e_i$, $i \in \{1,2,3, ... \vert f \vert\},$ denote the edges on the boundary of $f$ starting with $e_1 = v_1v_2$.
 Because of $\vert f \vert \ge 4$, the edge segment of $e_3$ at $f$ is not incident to $v_1$.

 Let $x$ resp., $y$ be the crossings of $e_2$ and $e_3$ resp., $e_3$ and $e_4$ and let $u,v$ be the end-vertices of $e_3$, so that $x$ is visited before $y$ when walking along $e_3$ starting at $u$.
 We replace $e_3$ by an edge $e$ that consists of the edge segments of $e_3$ between $u$ and $x$ and the segment $(x,v_1)$, see \cref{fig:face-reduction-a}.
-While this may introduce a multi-edge or a loop, it can not be homotopic.
+While this may introduce a multi-edge or a loop, the resulting edge $e$ can not be homotopic to an existing edge.
 To see this, assume that $e$ and an edge $e'$ are homotopic in the new drawing.
-Then, in $\Gamma$, $e$ and $e'$ must cross, and swapping of their edge segments between their common vertex and the crossing would yield a drawing with fewer crossings, see \cref{fig:face-reduction-b}.
+Then, in $\Gamma$, $e$ and $e_3$ must cross, and swapping of their edge segments between their common vertex and the crossing would yield a drawing with fewer crossings, see \cref{fig:face-reduction-b}.

-The new drawing has fewer crossings, contradicting the assumption of crossing-minimality (while the numbers of edges and $H^*$ configurations do not change). \end{proof}
+The resulting drawing has fewer crossings, contradicting the assumption of crossing-minimality (while the numbers of edges and $H^*$ configurations do not change). \end{proof}

 Combining this with \cref{pro:2-connected}, we know that the boundary of all faces except 2-triangles and 3-triangles are simple cycles.
 The non-simple 2-triangles have exactly one vertex on its boundary, which is connected by a loop.
 There is no need to handle this type separately, as all following arguments work the same for the two types of 2-triangles.
 Non-simple 3-triangles can be treated the same way.